 Here's the breakdown: Effective immediately, can be put in hours before sex, doesn't affect hormones.

 Side Effects: No problems for most, but irritation or urinary tract infections are possible.

 Effort: Have to put it in place every time you have sex, but can leave it in for up to 24 hours.

 Ease to Get: See a health care provider to get a prescription.
 For the Milex diaphragm you'll need a fitting; the Caya diaphragm is one-size-fits-all.

 Cost: Anywhere from $0-$90.
 Read more about the cost of a diaphragm.

 The sponge is a round piece of white plastic foam with a little dimple on one side and a nylon loop across the top that looks like shoelace material.
-It's pretty small—just two inches across—and you insert it way up in your vagina before you have sex.
-The sponge works in two ways: It blocks your cervix to keep sperm from getting into your uterus, and it continuously releases spermicide.
-Think of it like a bouncer at the nightclub door to your uterus.
+It's pretty small—just two inches across—it is inserted all the way up into the vagina before sex before you have sex.
+The sponge works in two ways: It blocks the cervix to keep sperm from getting into your uterus, and it continuously releases spermicide.
+Think of it like a bouncer at the nightclub door to the uterus.

 Here's the breakdown: No hormones, no prescription, and can be inserted up to 24 hours before sex.

-Effectiveness: The sponge isn't the most effective method—especially if you've already had a kid.
+Effectiveness: The sponge isn't the most effective method—especially if someone already had a kid.